 To help you figure out which cat scratcher is worth getting for your furry companion, we’ve compiled a list of 10 scratchers that boast stellar qualities.
 Our list covers various different types of cat scratchers, designed to suit every felines’ needs and quirks.
 From basic models to those with some bells and whistles, all of the scratchers from our list are bound to inspire your cat to get her claws out.
 It’s up to you, though, to make sure you’re picking the right type- otherwise, those claws might be aimed at your unsuspecting leg.

 If you are in search of an interesting looking cat scratcher that will fit in more easily with your chic décor, look no further than the PetFusion Ultimate Cat Scratcher Lounge.
 Made out of recycled cardboard and put together with non-toxic corn starch glue, this modern cat scratcher lounge is natural, eco-friendly, and completely safe for your precious pet to use.
 Add some catnip to this scratcher to attract your kitty to it, and before you know it, she will be using it all the time.
 The curves help make it easier for your cat to scratch, and because this sits horizontally, it’s great for kitties that like to scratch on the floor rather than reaching up to a post.
 It’s also quite sturdy and durable, and it will give your pet many months of fun.
 In addition to being perfectly shaped for cat naps, it’s also ideal for stretching and scratching.
 The sleek and futuristic design makes this cardboard scratcher stand out among the usual plain ones, which can stick out like a sore thumb in your living room.
 It also comes in three colors to fit in with all living space styles: cloud white, slate gray, and walnut brown.
 And the best part is that, when one side gets worn out, you can simply flip it right over to let your cat use the other side of it—this feature helps make this scratcher long-lasting, and it helps you save money in the long run.
+The dimensions of this versatile cat scratcher lounge are 34 by 10.5 by 10.5 inches.

 - Catnip entices pets to play